kathrinlin/customizing-aspnetcore-book/manuscript/03-dependency-injection.md

   - This could be done with NInject.
 - Maybe you want to configure the services in a configuration file outside the application, in an XML or JSON file instead in C# only
   - This is a common feature in various DI containers, but not yet supported in ASP.NET Core.
-- Maybe you do not want to have an immutable DI container, because you want to add services at runtime.
+- Maybe you don't want to have an immutable DI container, because you want to add services at runtime.
   - This is also a common feature in some DI containers.

 ## A look at the ConfigureServices Method